Mental health knowledge built by service users and survivors

 The Survivor Researcher Network is a UK based user-controlled network for mental health service users and survivors with an interest in research.

 Previously hosted by NSUN, we are now an independent network and Community Interest Company.
-We are seeking funding to continue to develop the SRN as a network for survivor researchers together with undertaking research, and offering mentoring, training and consultancy.
+We continue to to develop the SRN as a network for survivor researchers and others with lived experience of mental distress who are interested or involved in research.
+We also seek funding to undertake research, and offer mentoring, training and consultancy.

-This is a developing website which aims to provide opportunities for discussion, survivor research resources, articles, and news.
+This is a developing website which aims to provide survivor research resources, articles, and news.
 We welcome feedback.

 You can read more about the SRN on our About Us page